mktmsameera/mktmsameera/README.md

 ---

-💬 I’m always open to interesting conversations, collaborations, and architecture discussions.
+💬 Open to architecture discussions, system design challenges, and meaningful collaborations.